Algiers tramway: Rolling stock

 Tram #119 on a westbound service to Ruisseau in 2013.

+A Constantine tram at Ruisseau station in 2026.

-The tramway is operated with 41 7-section Alstom Citadis 402 vehicles.
+The tramway is operated with 48 7-section Alstom Citadis 402 vehicles.

 Ordered as a part of the turnkey tramway contract in 2006, the trams were manufactured at the Alstom factory in La Rochelle, France.
 The low-floor trams were designed by the French agency RCP Design Global, and have a livery of blue and white, similar to other forms of public transit in Algiers (including the metro, suburban rail, and buses).
-The first tram arrived in Algiers on the 18th of March, 2009, and delivery continued until 2011.
+The first tram arrived in Algiers on March 18, 2009, and delivery continued until 2011.

+An additional order of seven trams was placed in 2007, to be put in service for the tramway's extensions.
+These supplemental trams were delivered in 2012, and entered service in conjunction with the network's eastern extension in April 2014.

 Due to the tramway's popularity, the existing fleet soon proved not to be enough to meet the demands of ridership.
 As a result, in 2024, two trams were transferred from the Constantine tramway network to Algiers in order to meet capacity.
 It is possible that more trams may be transferred from Constantine in the future, as the city's network has a large surplus of trams due to an unrealised extension plan.